sigoden/llm-functions/README.md

 function_calling: true
 ```

-AIChat will automatically load `functions.json` and execute functions located in the `./bin` directory based on your prompts.
+AIChat will automatically load `functions.json` and execute commands located in the `./bin` directory based on your prompts.

 **4. Start using your functions:**